dannyvankooten/www.dannyvankooten.com/content/blog/2019/2019-02-04-from-go-back-to-php-again.md

 ### Go is (still) great

 Honestly, Go is great.
-Its simplicity is refreshing and you can't get anywhere near that kind of performance using PHP <sup class="muted">1</sup>.
+Its simplicity is refreshing and you can't get anywhere near that kind of performance using PHP[^1].
 I would still pick it if we need a small API or something that requires high throughput.

 Our shops however are more monolithic with a lot of server-side rendering.
 While that's certainly doable in Go (as the last 2 years proved), it's more maintainable for us to do it in PHP right now.